Minganna/LudomDare_52/README.md

 # LudomDare_52
-Games created for the ludom dare 52
+Game created for the ludom dare 52